 The crown chakra feeds energy to the pineal gland (as does sunlight), the cerebral cortex and the central nervous system.
 It nurtures our spiritual connection and helps us understand and integrate ideas and the three levels of mind.

 Sahasrara's musical note is "B".
 The color is violet and the vowel sound is "EEE".

 Difficulties with learning, depression and feeling alienated from others are related to malfunctions of Sahasrara.

 In addition to the 7 chakras going up the spine, there are one or two additional vortices above the head that relate to the higher self and universal or divine energy.

 Another is believed to be about mid-thigh between the legs which connects us to earth energy.
 Yet another may be between the heart and the throat.

 Many small chakras exist throughout the body.
 They are located in the palms of your hands, the back of your knees, and the soles of your feet.
 Tinier ones are located on the tips of your fingers and toes.

 As you walk barefoot on the earth, your feet pull up energy as nature intended.

-When you use your hands for healing, vortices open to allow energy to be sent through the palms of your hands and your fingers.
-This channeled energy helps restore balance to your entire energy field including the seven chakra energy centers.
+When you use your hands for healing, vortices in your palms and fingers open to allow energy to flow through you.
+This channeled energy helps restore balance to your entire energy field including the 7 chakra energy centers.